-- Utilize Pediatric and Adult Trauma Protocol - Penetrating Trauma: - o Observe for bleeding and leakage of iris material or clear fluid - Do no palpate or apply pressure to the eye - Shield injured eye - Patch uninjured eye for adult patients only - Stabilize impaled object in place.
-DO NOT remove the object - Avoid unnecessary movement.
-Advise patient not to cough, sneeze, or move more than absolutely necessary. - Dislodged Eye: - Cover with cup and secure - Ultraviolet light exposure (arc welder, sun lamp burn) - o Place cool compress lightly over both eye lids - Symptoms may be delayed 3-10 hours - Sudden loss of vision - Visualize if each eye is intact - Assess for hemorrhage, lacerations, or contusions - o Assess for leaking fluid - Assess Visual Acuity (ability to see light changes, hand motion, count fingers) - Assess for visible foreign bodies in the eye - Flush eye with Sterile Normal Saline to remove objects - Assess for ability to move eyes together - Lightly bandage both eyes - Chemical Burn - Irrigate eye with normal saline or water (as appropriate for the chemical involved) for 20 minutes - o If initiating transport will not interrupt eye irrigation, irrigate en route to the hospital - Notify the hospital of the chemical involved
+- Utilize Pediatric and Adult Trauma Protocol - Penetrating Trauma: - Do no palpate or apply pressure to the eye - Shield injured eye - Patch uninjured eye for adult patients only - o DO NOT remove impaled objects.
+Protect the eye from further injury. - Avoid unnecessary movement.
+Advise patient not to cough, sneeze, or move more than absolutely necessary. - Dislodged Eye: - Cover with cup and secure - Ultraviolet light exposure (arc welder, sun lamp burn) - Place cool compress lightly over both eye lids - Symptoms may be delayed 3-10 hours - Sudden loss of vision - Assess for trauma and transport. - Chemical Burn - Irrigate eye with normal saline or water (as appropriate for the chemical involved) for 20 minutes - o If initiating transport will not interrupt eye irrigation, irrigate enroute to the hospital - Notify the hospital of the chemical involved